pachyderm/pachyderm/doc/reference/pipeline_spec.md

 `service` specifies that the pipeline should be treated as a long running service rather than a data transformation.
 This means that `transform.cmd` is not expected to exit, if it does it will be restarted.
-Furthermore, the service will be exposed outside the container using a kubernetes service.
+Furthermore, the service is exposed outside the container using a Kubernetes service.
-`"internal_port"` should be a port that the user code binds to inside the container, `"external_port"` is the port on which it is exposed, via the NodePorts functionality of kubernetes services.
-After a service has been created you should be able to access it at `http://<kubernetes-host>:<external_port>`.
+`"internal_port"` should be a port that the user code binds to inside the container, `"external_port"` is the port on which it is exposed through the `NodePorts` functionality of Kubernetes services.
+After a service has been created, you should be able to access it at `http://<kubernetes-host>:<external_port>`.

+### Spout (optional)

+`spout` is a type of pipeline that processes streaming data.
+Unlike a union or cross pipeline, a spout pipeline does not have a PFS input.
+Instead, it opens a Linux *named piped* into the source of the streaming data.
+Your pipeline can be either a spout or a service and not both.
+Therefore, if you added the `service` as a top-level object in your pipeline, you cannot add `spout`.
+However, you can expose a service from inside of a spout pipeline by specifying it as a field in the `spout` spec.
+Then, Kubernetes creates a service endpoint that you can expose externally.
+You can get the information about the service by running `kubectl get services`.

+For more information, see [Spouts](../fundamentals/spouts.html).

 ### Max Queue Size (optional)
 `max_queue_size` specifies that maximum number of datums that a worker should